mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 This is a mindset shift, and it's the foundation for everything below.
 The internet is a _tool_ - for work, communication, learning, creating.
 It is not a leisure activity.

 Take away the internet and your phone is a camera, a calculator, and a flashlight.
-Remarkably boring.
-Most of what makes your devices addictive is the internet connection, and the robots on the other end of it.
+Most of what makes your devices addictive is the internet connection.

 Once you internalize "the internet is not for entertainment," the defenses below stop feeling like deprivation and start feeling obvious.
 You're not blocking fun.
 You're removing something that was never supposed to be there.